datastackacademy/deb-intro/ch1_intro/ep1/README.md

 # Welcome

 Welcome to the very first episode of **Data Engineering bootcamp**!
 You know what they say...the first step is always the hardest.
-Not completely true...
-We've done everything to make this first lesson as engaging as possible.
+Not completely true... but we've done everything to make this first lesson as engaging as possible.
 So let's get right to it 😉

 ## Why Python